valentinesamuel/MarketOnlineApp/README.md

 	This app is a food ordering app where users can login and order their foodd while it gets delivered to them.For now, i am only focusing on buioldthe UI with code and maybe later i will focus in the backend..For noe, i am still new with the flutter framework and just wnat to focus on writing code and make sure the UI and page routing are working well..

-	As i prgress, i will keep updating this read me...because i am trying to learn python so that i can use it for automatio too...Thank You
+	As i prgress, i will keep updating this read me...because i am trying to MERN stack so that i can use it for web dev too...Thank You